sonjaolkkonen/cyber-security-base/README.md

 This application has no logging features.
 However, without logging and monitoring, breaches cannot be detected.

 **How to fix:**
-The flaw can be fixed by uncommenting the above mentioned flaws.
+The flaw can be fixed by uncommenting the above mentioned lines.
 Once this is done, a logger is configured in ```mysite/settings.py``` file and it is used to log every login and logout.
 Logs are saved in ```mysite/logs/debug.bug``` directory.